-During my junior year at Roger Williams University, I wrote my undergraduate thesis in the course, News 2: Advanced Journalism.
+During Andrew Wuebker’s junior year at Roger Williams University, he wrote his undergraduate thesis in the course, News 2: Advanced Journalism.

 The course is taught by journalism professor Michael Scully, and the goal of the course is to create a long-form journalism piece written in The Wall Street Journal style.

 In “The Enforcer,” Andrew wrote about the parallels between N.C.A.A.
 Division III and Division I college basketball.